 We urge a YES vote on HB 447 on the House floor.
-Your vote may be recorded on the Ohio Chamber's General Assembly Voting Record which is a compilation of your voting record on key pro-business legislation during the 134th General Assembly.
+Your vote on this bill may be recorded on the Ohio Chamber's General Assembly Voting Record which is a compilation of your voting record on key probusiness legislation during the 134th General Assembly.